hyphz/hyphz.github.io/data/texts.md

 creature.
 @@MarkedforDeath
 **Effect:** When the target is Taken Out, increase the damage the Red Cap does at the end of your turn by 1.
+This is cumulative.
 @@RedCap1+
 When any enemy is Taken Out, the Red Cap gains 2 Buffer Points.